Zak203/ML_v2/README.md

 ---

 ## 8. AI-Assisted Coding
 This project was built with the assistance of **Google's Agentic AI**.
-*   **Role**: The AI helped architect the Two-Stage pipeline, debugged the LightGCN implementation, and optimized the ensemble weights.
-*   **Reflection**: The AI accelerated the "boilerplate" coding (DataLoaders, Training Loops), allowing us to focus on high-level strategy (Feature Engineering, Model Selection).
+We leveraged AI as an "agentic" support system primarily when facing blockers, specifically to:
+*   Identify relevant sources, sites, and endpoints (e.g., public book APIs).
+*   Generate inspiration and ideas (candidate features, overall strategies).
+*   Accelerate debugging and boilerplate code (data loading, pipelines, scripts).
+*   Challenge specific decisions (e.g., "Is data enrichment worth the cost?").
+*   We emphasize that while AI served as an accelerator, the final choices—regarding architecture, features, evaluation, and trade-offs—were driven by the team.
 ---

 ## 9. Execution Guide